MrCerealGuy/Tazas-Grave/README.md

 <img src="tazas-grave-logo.png" height="99px" alt="Taza's Grave logo">

-Version: v1.6.2 (A17.0-E b221).
-WIPE required from v1.6.1 (A17.0-E b208)!
-Not compatible with A16.4!
-Using with Mod Launcher not possible!
+Version: v1.6.3 (A17 b240 stable).
+No WIPE required from v1.6.2 (A17.0-E b221)!

-WIPE required from v1.6.1!

 Contact: mrcerealguy@gmx.de

 ## Description

 Hello white settler in wasteland!
 If you love it to build great bases and you think grinding resources is wasted time, then you should give this mod a try.
-Your most important tool will be a powerful Taza's stone axe!
+Your most important tool will be a powerful Taza's Stone Axe!

-Changes in this mod:
+Features:

 - Added Simple UI by stedman420
 - Basic survival quests removed (experts don't need this)